One Model Blog

 Data Collection

 What does people analytics involve?
-People analytics involves the seamless collection of relevant HR-related data from a multitude of sources, including HR systems, employee surveys, performance evaluations, and other pertinent data repositories.
+People Analytics involves the seamless collection of relevant HR-related data from a multitude of sources, including HR systems, employee surveys, performance evaluations, and other pertinent data repositories.

 Other data sources include employee benefits, employee turnover rates, and workforce demographics.
 The goal is to collect as much data as possible from various sources for a more comprehensive and accurate view of the workforce.